-Memory Mangement with Redis Enterprise Pack (RP)
+Memory Mangement with Redis Enterprise Software (RES)

 With this memory management style, comes the responsibility to monitor the nodes, clusters, databases, etc., but you are already doing that, right?

 All that said, as always it is best practice to have a proper monitoring platform that will alert you proactively well before a system gets to this point.
-Maintaining a properly sized cluster is critical to a healthy RP installation and is a day to day responsibility like most databases.
+Maintaining a properly sized cluster is critical to a healthy RES installation and is a day to day responsibility like most databases.